Patrick-Cole/pygmi/_sources/raster.dm.rasterdisplay.rst

 The four Display Types available in this module are:

 1. **Single Colour Map** - This displays a single band of data by mapping its values to a colour map or colour table.
 Other packages often refer to it as a pseudo colour map.
 2. **Contour** - This has the same options as the single colour map but displays the data using contours instead.
+The user can also enter in the number of contour levels.
+Ten levels is the default.
 3. **RGB Ternary** - This option displays three bands, one red, one green and one blue.
 Because of this, no colour map can be chosen.
 Three bands must be chosen.
 Histogram stretch is the same as for previous sections.
 4. **CMY Ternary** - This option displays three bands, one cyan, one magenta and one yellow.
 As before, no colour map can be chosen, and three bands must be chosen.
 Histogram stretch is the same as for previous sections.